 At the core of SPSSI's mission is our desire to bring empirically sound research findings to bear on public policy.
-This goal is furthered in many ways, including active engagement in scientific study of human behavior in critical social situations, sharing the results of that research in scholarly settings, and providing relevant data to the many diverse stakeholders who create public policy at the local, state, national, and international levels.
+This goal is furthered in many ways: We actively engage in the scientific study of human behavior in critical social situations, share the results of our research in scholarly settings, and provide relevant data to the many diverse stakeholders who create public policy at the local, state, national, and international levels.

-SPSSI members are concerned with both US and international issues, and has been affiliated with the United Nations as a Non-Governmental Organization (NGO) since 1987.
-While SPSSI has focused primarily on U.S. policy in the past, its international membership is constantly growing and international issues have become a larger part of its work.
+SPSSI members are concerned with both U.S. and international issues, and our organization has been affiliated with the United Nations as a Non-Governmental Organization since 1987.
+While SPSSI has focused primarily on U.S. policy in the past, our international membership is constantly growing and international issues have become a larger part of our work.

-SPSSI supports the post-doctoral James Marshall Public Policy Fellowship and the pre-doctoral Dalmas A. Taylor Summer Minority Policy Internship, to provide public policy experience in Washington, DC for qualified applicants.
-We also provide funding for policy-related research through Applied Social Issues Internships, Grants-in-Aid, and SAGES grants.
+Fellowships.
+SPSSI supports the post-doctoral James Marshall Public Policy Fellowship and the pre-doctoral Dalmas A. Taylor Summer Minority Policy Internship to provide public policy experience in Washington, D.C. for qualified applicants.